 The following majors and/or colleges do not require pre-calculus or higher courses and can refer to Placement Chart 1 shown below.

 Please feel free to utilize the tutorials in the Aleks program as a resource to improve your placement score as needed.
-Students will be eligible to retest online in the month of July.
-Students seeking to retest must complete 10 hours of the prep and learning modules within the Aleks PPL program.
-Once completed, the retest will be unlocked.
-Students are limited to one retest prior to their orientation program.
+Students will be eligible to retest online once they complete 10 hours of the prep and learning modules within the Aleks PPL program.

 Who must take math at IUP?